RazyTV/reboot/README.md

 ### Audios

-This bot can play some meme audios, currently no music beacouse is to har to add :(
+This bot can play some meme audios, currently no music beacouse is too hard to code :(

+###Commands :)

 ```markdown